slawlor/ractor/README.md

 ## Features

-`ractor` exposes a single feature currently, namely
+`ractor` exposes a single feature currently, namely:

-1. `cluster` which exposes various functionality required for `ractor_cluster` to setup and manage a cluster of actors over a network link.
+1. `cluster`, which exposes various functionality required for `ractor_cluster` to set up and manage a cluster of actors over a network link.
 This is work-in-progress and is being tracked in [#16](https://github.com/slawlor/ractor/issues/16).

 ## Working with Actors

 Actors in `ractor` are very lightweight and can be treated as thread-safe.
-Each actor will only call one of it's handler functions at a time, and they will never be executed in parallel.
+Each actor will only call one of its handler functions at a time, and they will never be executed in parallel.
 Following the actor model leads to microservices with well-defined state and processing logic.

 An example `ping-pong` actor might be the following